OPS-E2E-PPE/VBA-Docs/api/Word.Selection.Frames.md

 keywords: vbawd10.chm158662722
 f1_keywords:
 - vbawd10.chm158662722
-ms.prod: word
 api_name:
 - Word.Selection.Frames
 ms.assetid: cc589559-858a-2ebb-00dd-64f97966859f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Selection.Frames property (Word)

 Returns a **[Frames](Word.Frames.md)** collection that represents all the frames in a selection.
 Read-only.

 ## Syntax

 _expression_. `Frames`

- _expression_ A variable that represents a '[Selection](Word.Selection.md)' object.
+_expression_ A variable that represents a **[Selection](Word.Selection.md)** object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example